Madani Bouhouche: Public reaction

 Suspicion over Bouhouche having been involved in the still unsolved 28 murders committed 1982–85 by the mysterious Brabant killers grew as details emerged of his violent behavior and bizarre schemes.
 The most remarkable revelation was that Bouhouche had been leader of a complex extortion plot for blowing up gas pipelines just outside the shops of a supermarket chain (the Brabant killers' massacres had mainly been of shoppers in a chain of just such stores).
 Bouhouche had thought up the extortion scheme in the late seventies and involved several friends in concrete pre-preparations, which progressed to the construction of a secret escape tunnel from a building where the ransom payment was to be made.
 Another connection was that Mendez became so concerned that guns had passed through his hands and then been used in the Brabant killers crimes, that he had repeatedly contacted police for reassurance.
 Bouhouche's physical size and facial features not fitting any description compiled from early unmasked encounters with three main members of the Brabant killers gang weighs against his active participation, especially in 1985.

 Post-parole life and death

 On 15 September 2000 Bouhouche was freed on parole, with the authorities (embarrassed the previous year by failing to track down a fugitive associate living openly in Florida) seemingly having little interest in pressuring him for information.
 He moved to the French Pyrenees, isolated near the small city of Fougax-et-Barrineuf, and living quietly in a modest hilltop home with virtually no modern amenities.
 He worked in a rental accommodation business owned by an old shooting and Westland New Post acquaintance.
 Bouhouche died in November 2005, in an apparent accident while trimming a tree.
 Bouhouche's death only became known to authorities in Belgium days afterward, which caused some controversy about whether the Brabant killers investigation's interest in him properly reflected his viability as a suspect.
+In May 2026, the Belgian magazine Humo questioned whether or not Bouhouche really died in November 2005, suggesting he might have staged his own death.
+From the pictures taken of the person who died, it was impossible to identify Bouhouche.
+The body was cremated four days after the supposed accident, without any Belgian public servant ever having investigated or visited the body before cremation.